 After independence the country's political leaders recognized the need for more equitable ownership of farmland and security of tenancy.
 In the early 1950s, provincial governments attempted to eliminate some of the absentee landlords or rent collectors, but they had little success in the face of strong opposition.
-Security of tenancy was also legislated in the provinces, but because of their dependent position, tenant farmers benefitted only slightly.
+Security of tenancy was also legislated in the provinces, but because of their dependent position, tenant farmers benefited only slightly.
 In fact, the reforms created an atmosphere of uncertainty in the countryside and intensified the animosity between wealthy landlords and small farmers and sharecroppers.

 In January 1959, accepting the recommendations of a special commission on the subject, General Mohammad Ayub Khan's government issued new land reform regulations that aimed to boost agricultural output, promote social justice, and ensure security of tenure (see The Ayub Khan Era, ch.
 1).
-A ceiling was placed on individual landownership; compensation was paid to owners for land surrendered.
+A ceiling of about 200 hectares of irrigated land and 400 hectares of nonirrigated land was placed on individual ownership; compensation was paid to owners for land surrendered.
 Numerous exemptions, including title transfers to family members, limited the impact of the ceilings.
 Slightly fewer than 1 million hectares of land were surrendered, of which a little more than 250,000 hectares were sold to about 50,000 tenants.
 The land reform regulations made no serious attempt to break up large estates or to lessen the power or privileges of the landed elite.
 However, the measures attempted to provide some security of tenure to tenants, consolidate existing holdings, and prevent fragmentation of farm plots.
-An average holding of about five hectares was considered necessary for a family's subsistence, and a holding of about twenty to twenty-five hectares was pronounced as a desirable "economic" holding.
+An average holding of about five hectares was considered necessary for a family's subsistence, and a holding of about twenty-five hectares was pronounced as a desirable "economic" holding.